“This post may contain affiliate links. Please read my disclosure for more info.

 I understand, it’s not easy figuring out how to save money fast on a low income.
 But if you find yourself repeatedly in crisis mode, then remember some of the keys:

-- Have an overall goal for the next five years or so.
+- Have an overall goal for the next 3-5 years.
 Something that’ll serve as a north star for all your spending decisions.

 - Know your triggers.
 When do you usually spend money you don’t have.
 Put safeguards into place to avoid those situations.